 There are some signs leading you to the waterfall along the way.

 Go along the beach to the far right end (facing the sea) past the Green View Hotel and follow a path that leads out of the beach.
-After some 50 meters you will reach a fork. take the road on the right hand side that will immediatelly take you yet to one more fork.
-This time take the road on the left hand side.
-The one that goes up.
+After some 100 meters you will reach concrete road that you need to cross and continue on a small path.
 On the left hand side, you will first pass a graveyard then a big entrance to a private property with a “no trespassing” sign and than a road going down to the Pamuayan Beach (there is a sign).
-Continue on the main road for another 15-20 minutes until you reach a T-crossing (with a Tourist Office’s post) at which you go right.
+Continue on the main road for another 15-20 minutes until you reach a Tourist Office.
 After about 200 meters you reach the river.
 Cross the river and continue on a jungle path.
 When you reach the river again continue for another 10 minutes on a path that goes alongside the river and up the stream.
 This part of the path is a bit more difficult as it can be slippery in rain season and there are a few small “hills” you need to “climb”.
 When you reach a point at which the path goes away from the river and steeps up look at the other side of the river to see the path there.
 Cross the river in front of a huge bolder sitting right in the middle of the stream and continue for about 5-7 minutes and you will arrive at the waterfall.

 Good to know.
 Better to donate.

-At a second junction (first is a diversion to Pamuayan Village and second is a T-crossing where the main road ends) there is a small post of the Port Barton Tourist Office.
+When you reach the Port Barton Tourist Office you will be asked to register with them.
 You can buy water there and a few other necessities but more importantly you will be asked to contribute to the maintenance of the site.
 Donation is discretionary.
 Half of it goes to the land keeper who cleans the site and the other half goes to the fund for renovation of the waterfall’s infrastructure such as signage or the toilets and the shelter that are on the spot.

 Tips and Suggestions